FAQ’s for Students

-- If the student is causing classroom disruption but not a threat to others, discuss with the student individually, your department chair or director and/or report to the Director of Student Conduct.
+- If the student is causing classroom disruption but not a threat to others, discuss with the student individually, your department chair or director and/or report to the Assistant Dean of Community Living.

 - You may always ask the disruptive student to leave the classroom at the time of the disruption; however, he/she is permitted to return the next class period unless the student is removed permanently pursuant to applicable procedures.